About the HarMArchive for Pedagogically Inspired Music Theories

 HarMArchive encompasses approaches from all traditional areas of music theory, including ear training, solfeggio, harmony, counterpoint, and form analysis.
 It also welcomes innovative and unconventional methodologies.

-See here for a more detailed description of the journal.
+See here for a more detailed description of the collection.

 Search